Renewed Iranian attacks in northern Iraq kill at least 1 | Law-Order

 - Iraq

-Iran's paramilitary Revolutionary Guard confirmed the attack and said it had targeted the bases of "terrorist groups" by drones and missiles, according to Iran's official IRNA news agency.
+Iran's paramilitary Revolutionary Guard confirmed the attack in the Sulimaniyah province and said it had targeted the bases of "terrorist groups" by drones and missiles, according to Iran's official IRNA news agency.

-Kurdish Prime Minister Masrour Barzani condemned the attack, saying it was a "violation" of Iraq and the Kurdish region's sovereignty.

-Iraq is planning to pursue "diplomatic steps" in response to the Iranian attacks, said Iraq's Foreign Ministry spokesman Ahmed al-Sahaf, without elaborating.
+Iraq is planning to pursue diplomatic steps in response to the Iranian attacks, said Iraq's Foreign Ministry spokesman Ahmed al-Sahaf.

 "The Iranian bombing offends the principle of good-neighbourliness.
 Some neighbours systematically abuse Iraq," he said.